Guam: Tourism

-Guam, situated in the western Pacific, has long been a favored destination for tourists, particularly from Japan and South Korea.
-The island's tourism hub, Tumon, boasts over 20 large hotels, the Duty Free Shoppers Galleria, the Pleasure Island district, an indoor aquarium, Sandcastle Las Vegas–styled shows, and various shopping and entertainment venues.
-Additionally, Guam offers seven public golf courses, catering to a diverse range of visitors.
+Lying in the western Pacific, Guam is a popular destination for Japanese and South Koreans.
+Its tourist hub, Tumon, features over 20 large hotels, a Duty Free Shoppers Galleria, Pleasure Island district, indoor aquarium, Sandcastle Las Vegas–styled shows and other shopping and entertainment venues.
+It is a relatively short flight from Asia, with 3 to 4-star hotels and seven public golf courses accommodating over a million tourists per year.